 - “I don’t like those AA people or groups anymore.” – Becoming critical of your 12-step group is a big red flag.
 Understandably, you may be worn out on the group.
 With Alcoholics and Narcotics Anonymous being the largest 12-step network globally, you can find another one.

 - Become critical of others – When they start making excuses and speaking ill of others, the addict or alcoholic is beginning to build back up resentments.

 Simply put, resentments lead to relapse.

-- Being secretive about where they are – When they start getting angry and make excuses when asked where they were, this is a warning sign of old behaviors coming back.
+- Being secretive about where they are – When they start getting angry and making excuses when asked where they are, this is a warning sign of old behaviors returning.

 - An overall change in behavior – Whenever the addict starts changing their behavior and routine and making excuses for those changes that do not appear healthy, it is time to say something or step in.

 Having the phone number of your loved one’s sponsor is an excellent start for the family.
 Some people think that is crazy, and if there’s nothing to hide, there is nothing to hide.